-- 3.12.5.1.
-Make available a Provider directory to all Medicaid Managed Care Members.
-The Provider directory shall include the following information: - 3.12.5.1.1.
-Providers name as well as any group affiliation, street address(es), office hours, age groups, telephone numbers, web site URL's as appropriate, specialty as appropriate, whether the Provider will accept new Enrollees, the Providers ability to accommodate individuals with physical disabilities and the Providers cultural and linguistic abilities.
-Cultural and linguistic ability must include information on the non-English languages spoken by current In Network Providers. - 3.12.5.2.
-Make the Provider directory available in paper form upon request and in an electronic form made available on the CONTRACTORs web site in a machine-readable file and format. - 3.12.5.3.
-Include, at a minimum, information about the following Providers: (1) Primary Care Providers (PCPs), (2) Specialty and Behavioral Health Providers, (3) Pharmacies, (4) Hospitals, (5) Certified Nurse Midwives, (6) Licensed Midwives, (7) Long Term Support Service (LTSS) Providers and (7) Ancillary Providers. - 3.12.5.4.
-Information included in a paper Provider directory must be updated at least: (1) monthly, if the CONTRACTOR does not have a mobile-enabled electronic provider directory; or (2) at least quarterly if the CONTRACTOR does have a mobile-enabled provider directory.
-Electronic Provider directories must be updated no later than thirty (30) Calendar Days after the CONTRACTOR receives updated Provider information. - 3.12.5.5.
-List Providers by name in alphabetical order, showing the Provider's specialty.
+- 3.12.4.1 Make available a Provider directory to all Medicaid Managed Care Members.
+The Provider directory shall include the following information: - 3.12.4.1.1 Providers name as well as any group affiliation, street address(es), office hours, age groups, telephone numbers, web site URL's as appropriate, specialty as appropriate, whether the Provider will accept new Enrollees, the Providers ability to accommodate individuals with physical disabilities and the Providers cultural and linguistic abilities.
+Cultural and linguistic ability must include information on the non-English languages spoken by current In Network Providers.
+(42 CFR § 438.10(h)(1)(i) -(viii); 42 CFR § 438.10(h)(2)) - 3.12.4.2 Make the Provider directory available in paper form upon request and in an electronic form made available on the CONTRACTORs web site in a machine-readable file and format.
+(42 CFR § 438.10(h)(4)) - 3.12.4.3 Include, at a minimum, information about the following Providers: (1) Primary Care Providers (PCPs), (2) Specialty and Behavioral Health Providers, (3) Pharmacies, (4) Hospitals, (5) Certified Nurse Midwives, (6) Licensed Midwives, (7) Long Term Support

+Service (LTSS) Providers and (7) Ancillary Providers.
+(42 CFR § 438.10(h)(1)(i) - (viii); 42 CFR § 438.10(h)(2))

-- 3.12.5.6.
-List Providers by specialty, in alphabetical order. - 3.12.5.7.
-Include a statement that some Providers may choose not to perform certain services based on religious or moral beliefs (Section 1932(b)(3)(B) of the Social Security Act). - 3.12.5.8.
-Have Procedures to inform potential Members and existing Medicaid Managed Care Members, upon request, of any changes to the Provider network. - 3.12.5.9.
-Provide up-to-date information about any Provider access restrictions. - 3.12.5.10.
-An explanation to all potential Members that an enrolled family may choose to have all family members served by the same PCP or may choose different PCPs based on each family member's needs.
+- 3.12.4.4 Information included in a paper Provider directory must be updated at least: (1) monthly, if the CONTRACTOR does not have a mobile-enabled electronic provider directory; or (2) at least quarterly if the CONTRACTOR does have a mobile-enabled provider directory.
+Electronic Provider directories must be updated no later than thirty (30) Calendar Days after the CONTRACTOR receives updated Provider information.
+(42 CFR § 438.10(h)(3)(i)(A) (B), 42 CFR § 438.10(h)(3)(ii)) - 3.12.4.5 List Providers by name in alphabetical order, showing the Provider's specialty. - 3.12.4.6 List Providers by specialty, in alphabetical order. - 3.12.4.7 Include a statement that some Providers may choose not to perform certain services based on religious or moral beliefs (Section 1932(b)(3)(B) of the Social Security Act). - 3.12.4.8 Have Procedures to inform potential Members and existing Medicaid Managed Care Members, upon request, of any changes to the Provider network. - 3.12.4.9 Provide up-to-date information about any Provider access restrictions. - 3.12.4.10 An explanation to all potential Members that an enrolled family may choose to have all family members served by the same PCP or may choose different PCPs based on each family member's needs.

-3.13.
-Member Education
+3.13 Member Education